ensemble-codes/ensemble-framework/README.md

 ## Process

-Service ->  Proposal -> Task -> Execution -> Paymemt
+Service ->  Proposal -> Task -> Execution -> Payment

 1. Service is created and added to the Service Registry.
 2. Agent registers itself to the Agent Registry.
-And specfies which services it can provide and the price for the service.
+And specifies which services it can provide and the price for the service.
 Thus it creates proposals for the services it can provide.
 3. Task issuer - agent or an end-user, creates a task from the agent proposal.
 4. Agent recieves notification that his proposal has been accepted.
 5. Agent performs the task.